-Primary Responsibilities and 2017 Actions
+Primary Responsibilities and 2018 Actions

 The Audit Committee assists the Board in overseeing the accounting and financial reporting process and integrity of the financial statements of the Company; the compliance by the Company with legal and regulatory requirements; and the performance of the internal audit function, internal accounting controls, disclosure controls and procedures, and internal control over financial reporting.
-In 2017, in fulfilling these responsibilities, among other things, we:
+In 2018, in fulfilling these responsibilities, among other things, we:

-- Met with senior members of the Company's financial management team at each meeting; - Held sessions, during regularly scheduled meetings, with each of the Company's Chief Financial Officer, General Counsel, and head of Internal Audit, providing an opportunity for candid discussions regarding financial management, legal, accounting, auditing, and internal controls matters: - Reviewed and discussed with management the Company's earnings releases and the financial results for each quarterly period and for the fiscal year as set out in the Company's Forms 10-Q and Form 10-K prior to filing with the SEC; - Received periodic reports on management's process to assess the adequacy of the Company's system of internal control over financial reporting, the framework used to make the assessment, and management's conclusions on the effectiveness of the Company's internal control over financial reporting; - Reviewed and discussed with senior management significant risks and exposures identified by management and the Company's processes related to risk assessment and management, including the Company's enterprise risk management process; - Reviewed and discussed with senior management, including the head of Internal Audit, the evaluation of the Company's internal controls over financial reporting and the quality of the Company's financial reporting; - Met with the General Counsel and head of Internal Audit to receive status reports on compliance matters and to discuss the effectiveness of the Company's compliance program; - Discussed with the Company's financial management the plans and procedures for implementation of FASB Accounting Standards Update No, 2014-09 Revenue from Contracts with Customers, and the anticipated impact of the new standard on the controls and financial statements of the Company; - Reviewed and discussed with senior management major financial risk exposures, a review of tax planning, tax valuation allowances and certain tax positions; and - Reviewed the Company's internal audit plan, received individual audit reports, discussed with management measures implemented in response to internal audits, and reviewed the performance of the Company's internal audit function.
+- Met with senior members of the Company's financial management team at each meeting; - Held sessions, during regularly scheduled meetings, with each of the Company's Chief Financial Officer, General Counsel, and head of Internal Audit, providing an opportunity for candid discussions regarding financial management, legal, accounting, auditing, and internal controls matters; - Reviewed and discussed with management the Company's earnings releases and the financial results for each quarterly period and for the fiscal year as set out in the Company's Forms 10-Q and Form 10-K prior to filing with the SEC; - Received periodic reports on management's process to assess the adequacy of the Company's system of internal control over financial reporting, the framework used to make the assessment, and management's conclusions on the effectiveness of the Company's internal control over financial reporting: - Reviewed and discussed with senior management significant risks and exposures identified by management and the Company's processes related to risk assessment and management, including the Company's enterprise risk management process; - Reviewed and discussed with senior management, including the head of Internal Audit, the evaluation of the Company's internal controls over financial reporting and the quality of the Company's financial reporting; - Regularly met with the General Counsel and head of Internal Audit to receive status reports on compliance matters and to discuss the effectiveness of the Company's compliance program; - Reviewed and discussed with senior management major financial risk exposures, a review of tax planning, tax valuation allowances and certain tax positions; and - Reviewed the Company's internal audit plan, received individual audit reports, discussed with management measures implemented in response to internal audits, and reviewed the performance of the Company's internal audit function.